Dimmer switch Unit vs Regular Switch?

 Where is a dimmer switch useful?

 A dimmer is actually power control device.
 It will work with incandescent and LED lights, and DC motors; also heating elements such as power control of heating devices like heating element in Water Bath, Incubator, and hot air oven/sterilizers.
-However there are design variations and degree of complexity.
+However there are design variations and degree of complexities.
 Simple dimmer do not give smooth control but it does work.
 One good thing about this is that it is durable and sustainable.
-Precision seriously but it is accurate.
+Precision not seriously but it is accurate.

 Dimmer Switch is used in: